MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/2/index.md

 - [ ] High levels of liquidity
 - [ ] Exclusive partnership with major banks

-> **Explanation:** One of the core advantages of LSVCCs is the tax credit (federal and sometimes provincial) that directly reduces an investor’s tax liability.
+> **Explanation:**( One of the core advantages of LSVCCs is the tax credit (federal and sometimes provincial) that directly reduces an investor’s tax liability.)

----

 ### How are LSVCCs typically structured under provincial securities legislation?
 - [x] As mutual fund corporations or trusts